Al3x3y86/Al3x3y86/README.md

 ### :woman_technologist: About Me :

 I am a beginner in the world of IT development.
-Now I'm applying for a position java junior developer.
+Now I'm applying for a position Python junior developer.

-- :telescope: I'm studying Java development at Skypro Online University!
+- :telescope: I'm studying Python development at Urban Online University!

 - :zap: I want to learn a new profession and find a job.